tatsuikeda/internet_connection_monitor/README.md

 The script logs all activities to `~/internet_monitor.log`.
 You can review this file for a history of connection statuses and any issues that occurred.

-## Platform-Specific Features

-### macOS Notifications

-On macOS systems, the script will attempt to display desktop notifications using the `osascript` command when the connection status changes.
-This feature is not available on non-macOS systems.
+## Email Notification Queueing

+When the internet connection is lost, the script queues email notifications instead of attempting to send them immediately.
+Once the connection is restored, the script will attempt to send all queued notifications.
+This ensures that you receive notifications about connection losses even if they occur during extended periods of downtime.

 ## License